nonsonwizubo/stochastic-resource-allocation-model/README.md

 ### 1. Simulating Customer Arrivals
 In order to simulate the arrival of customers, it was assumed that for each minute, there was a 0.2 probability that a customer would arrive at any minute.

-This probability was simulated for 175200 minutes.
+This probability was simulated for 175200 minutes(time open yearly in minutes).
 ```python
 potential_customers = np.random.binomial(n=175200, p=0.2)
 ```